Goldeneye (estate)

 Goldeneye is the original name of novelist Ian Fleming's estate on Oracabessa Bay on the northern coastline of Jamaica.
 He bought 15 acre adjacent to the Golden Clouds estate in 1946 and built his home on the edge of a cliff overlooking a private beach.
 The three-bedroom structure was constructed from Fleming's sketch, fitted with wooden jalousie windows and a swimming pool.
-Fleming's visitors at Goldeneye included actors, musicians, and filmmakers. the property operates as Goldeneye Hotel and Resort, consisting of Fleming's main house and several cottages.
+Fleming's visitors at Goldeneye included actors, musicians, and filmmakers, among others.

+As of 2010, the property operates as Goldeneye Hotel and Resort, consisting of Fleming's main house and several cottages, and it continues to host celebrities as resort guests.
+The Goldeneye resort is ranked as one of the most exclusive hotels in Jamaica.

 The estate is located in the Oracabessa Bay Fish Sanctuary, established in 2011 to protect the area's marine ecosystem.
-It is adjacent to James Bond Beach.
+It is adjacent to James Bond Beach, which has served as a concert venue.